-(S//NF) As noted in the Section 707 Report, there were a total of 33 compliance incidents that involved noncompliance with NSA's targeting or minimization procedures and compliance incidents involving noncompliance with FBI's targeting and minimization procedures,

-33 (S//NF) The Government mistakenly reported the total number of compliance incidents as during this reporting period in the September 2016 Semiannual Report of the Attorney General Concerning Acquisitions Under Section 702 of the Foreign Intelligence Surveillance Act (i.e. the Section 707 Report).
-One detasking delay was inadvertently not counted.
-Thus, the correct number of compliance incidents involving NSA's targeting or minimization procedures is for a total of cont incidents involving NSA and/or FBI procedures.34 During this reporting period, there were no identified incidents of noncompliance with CIA's minimization procedures.
-There were cont identified instances of noncompliance by an electronic communication service provider issued a directive pursuant to Section 702(h) of FISA.
+(S//NF) As noted in the Section 707 Report, there were a total of compliance incidents that involved noncompliance with NSA's targeting or minimization procedures and compliance incidents involving noncompliance with FBI's targeting and minimization procedures, for a total of incidents involving NSA and/or FBI procedures.
+During this reporting period, there were identified incidents of noncompliance with CIA's minimization procedures.
+There was one identified instance of noncompliance by an electronic communication service provider issued a directive pursuant to Section 702(h) of FISA.

-(U) The following table puts these compliance incidents in the context of the average number of facilities subject to acquisition on any given day35 during the reporting period:
+(U) Figure 10 puts those compliance incidents in the context of the average number of facilities subject to acquisition on any given day during the reporting period: